Welcome to elementary band!

 - All of the above needs to be brought to rehearsals

-- This should include a Bell Kit (like a silver xylophone), Practice Pad or Snare Drum, Instrument Stand, Drum Sticks, Mallets, Gig Bag
+- This should include a Bell Kit (like a silver xylophone), Snare Drum, Instrument Stand, Drum Sticks, Mallets, Gig Bag.

 Thank you for supporting your child’s music education and introduction to band.
-If you have any questions or concerns, please email Mr. Follett at firstname.lastname@example.org (Fort, North Otter & Peterson) or Mr. Ablitt at email@example.com (Wix & Coglan) and we will be pleased to do whatever we can to help your child be successful.
+If you have any questions or concerns, please email Mr. Follett at firstname.lastname@example.org (Fort, North Otter & Peterson) or Ms. Caswell at email@example.com (Wix & Coglan) and we will be pleased to do whatever we can to help your child be successful.